 The incumbent will have routine contact with the CIO, program staff, and technical staff to provide and make recommendations for business analysis and project management.
 Regular contact with ITS staff and its technical vendors as well as external entities such as CalHHS, or California Department of Technology.

-.

 Actions and Consequences: